lucianopereira86/Quasar-GreenSock-Portfolio/README.md

 ## How it works

-The "/src/boot/gsap.js" file injects the Green Sock plugin into the Vue prototype.
+The "/src/boot/gsap.js" file injects the GreenSock plugin into the Vue prototype.

 ![code01](/docs/code01.JPG)